 Annually, parents/guardians are required to attend eight Parent-Teacher Association (PTA), Parent-Teacher-Student Association (PTSA), School Advisory Council (SAC), or other principal approved meetings and activities that promote authentic parental involvement.
 A list of approved meetings and activities will be published by the school at the beginning of the school year.
-The meeting dates are listed on the school calendar.

 When circumstances arise, that make it impossible for a parent/guardian to attend a required meeting, a representative (18 years of age or older) may be sent.
 The representative may not be a parent or teacher at the school and may represent only one family.
 The representative may be sent to no more than two meetings per year.
 If a parent must exercise this option, they must notify the principal prior to the meeting.
-It is the parent/guardian's responsibility to make the representative aware of all obligations.